 Fitting in at College

 Some people go to college to discover who they are and where they fit into the world.
 It’s common for people to develop an alcohol abuse problem when hanging out with the wrong crowd.
 Rather than thinking of alcohol’s dangerous consequences, the person merely seeks peer acceptance.
 Continually seeking acceptance can very easily lead to an alcohol dependence.
+Finding an alcohol addiction program specifically geared towards young adults can help students feel accepted and gain momentum to continue their educational goals.

 Recovery from Teen Alcohol Abuse